Kim Kardashian on How the Aftermath of Her Robbery Inspired Her New Crystal Gardenia Fragrance (Exclusive)

 The mother of two wanted the crystal-shaped bottles to bring her fans a similar calm.

-WATCH: Kim Kardashian Has Epic Baby Shower for Baby No. 3 -- See the Pics!
+WATCH: Kim Kardashian Has Epic Baby Shower for Baby No. 3

-The fragrance is representative of what’s important to Kim right now.
+The fragrance is representative of what’s currently important to Kim.

 “I thought my favorite things -- the things that are the most precious to me right now -- and what's important in life is to be totally calm and safe and feel like I'm going through this healing process,” she explained.
 “And [I thought] I'm going to bring that into the first project that I'm working on, and that was the first project that I was working on at the time.”

-Since her horrific October 2016 robbery, Kim has been healing and prioritizing her life.
+Since her horrific October 2016 robbery in Paris, France, Kim has been focused on healing and prioritizing her life.
 “I think everything in life happens for a reason, even if it's really traumatic,” she said.
-“I learn from it, I grow from it, and I'm a better person because of it, and I'm doing totally fine. “
+“I learn from it, I grow from it, and I'm a better person because of it, and I'm doing totally fine."

 This new scent marks Kim’s eighth fragrance, and for it, she wanted to go back to her favorite things.

 “Kim Kardashian smells like white florals.
 My favorite scent ever -- gardenias,” she explained.
-“For my new partnership and my new fragrance coming out I wanted it to be like back to my basics, so my favorite out of all of my seven is my first one, my signature fragrance.
+“For my new partnership and my new fragrance coming out I wanted it to be, like, back to my basics.
+So, my favorite, out of all of my seven, is my first one, my signature fragrance.
 Just that white floral scent, I still wear it today.”

-The social media maven isn’t afraid to get hands- on with her brands.
+The social media maven isn’t afraid to get hands-on with her brands.
 “I torture them because I am in the laboratory,” she dished on KKW Crystal Gardenia’s creation.
 “And they'll give me like a dozen, and I'm like, ‘It's still not right.’
 So I love that.”

 One person who is also heavily involved with the fragrance selection is Kim’s husband, Kanye West.

-“It does matter,” she said of her rapper hubby’s opinion.
+“It does matter,” she said of the 40-year-old rapper's opinion.
 “He's very specific on scent.”

-Noting that the couple decided to share one big bathroom instead of “his” and “hers” to “talk and collaborate,” she added that she was trying out a sample in the bathroom when her husband took notice.
+Noting that the couple decided to share one big bathroom instead of “his” and “hers” to “talk and collaborate,” the mother of two added that she was trying out a sample in the bathroom when her husband took notice.

 “He walked by me in the bathroom and was like, ‘What is that?
 I don't like that.’
 And I was like, ‘This is one I was debating between and this is the one I wasn't liking.’
 And he confirmed it,” she said.
 “He said, ‘You know what, I really always want to smell your fragrance because if this is the one and I don't like it, it'll be a problem.’”

-Kim also likes to work with her younger sister, Kylie Jenner.
-And though the 20-year-old has a makeup empire of her own, Kim insists that the two don’t clash when it comes to their companies.
+Kim also likes to work with her younger sister, Kylie Jenner, and though the 20-year-old reality star has a makeup empire of her own, Kim insists that the two don’t clash when it comes to their companies.

 MORE: Kim Kardashian Posts Cute New Pic of Son Saint West on a Motorcycle